 Why use a Whole Chicken?

-When I make Chicken Curry I prefer to use a whole chicken versus just the thighs or drumsticks.
-Although if I don't have a whole chicken and I have thighs and drumsticks I will choose those over chicken breasts.
+When I make chicken curry I prefer to use a whole chicken versus just the thighs or drumsticks.
+Although if I don’t have a whole chicken and I have thighs and drumsticks I will choose those over chicken breasts.
 Unless I am making Bunjal Chicken which is a different recipe all together.
 Click here to check it out.

 The flavor from using the bones, some of the skin and all the different parts of a whole chicken is simply delicious.
 The best curry I have ever made is when I am using an entire chicken.
 And don't worry about leftovers, if there are any it stores well in the refrigerator and can be easily reheated on the stovetop or in the microwave.